linkml/linkml/docs/faq/modeling.md

 - [range](https://w3id.org/linkml/range) constraints, which can refer to classes
 - the ability to assign a slot as an [identifier](https://w3id.org/linkml/identifier), allowing other objects to link to it
-- [inlining](https://w3id.org/linkml/inlining) which determins how relationships are serialized in formats like JSON
+- [inlining](https://w3id.org/linkml/inlining) which determines how relationships are serialized in formats like JSON

 Other more advanced constructs are also possible to allow you to treat relationships as first-class entities